-- You must have a configured packetstore before you can download packets and session keys from a - The console must be licensed for SSL Shared Secrets. - The SSL Session Key Storage setting must be enabled on the sensor. - Users must have either unlimited privileges or limited privileges with packets and session keys access to download the keylog file. - 1.
+- You must have a configured packetstore before you can download packets and session keys from a - The console must be licensed for SSL Shared Secrets. - The SSL Session Key Storage setting must be enabled on the sensor. - Reveal(x) Enterprise users must have either system access and administration privileges or limited privileges with packets and session keys access.
+Reveal(x) 360 users must have packets and session kevs access. - 1.
 Log in to the ExtraHop system through https://<extrahop-hostname-or-IP-address>. - 2.
 From the top menu, click Packets. - 3.
-(Optional) Apply filters to refine the packet query. - 4.
-When the guery completes, click Download PCAP + Session Keys. - Click Download PCAP + Session Kevs.
+(Optional) Apply filters to refine the packet query. - When the guery completes, click Download PCAP + Session Keys. - Click Download PCAP + Session Keys.